anths/anths/README.md

 # Hello, GitHub users.

-## GitHub, and it's parent company, Microsoft, continue their work with ICE.
+## GitHub, and its parent company, Microsoft, continue their work with ICE.

 As a community, we should be using other alternatives.
 I don't host any of my work here.